GitLab FI

 Creating an image

-Create the image locally in your own Docker instance.
+automatic image builds using CI, but you must set up your own CI Runner for it for security reasons.
 The name of the image to be placed in the GitLab Container Registry must start with the domain and port in the format

 gitlab.fi.muni.cz:5050